FiyinfoluwaDav/Github-repo-finder/README.md

 ### 1. Prepare your Project for Deployment

-Your project is already well-configured for deployment.
-The `package.json` file has a `start` script (`"start": "node app.js"`), which is what Vercel will use to run your application.
-A `vercel.json` file is also included to ensure that Vercel handles your project correctly.
+Your project is now well-configured for deployment.
+The `app.js` file has been updated to explicitly set the paths for the `views` and `public` directories, which is necessary for Vercel's environment.
+The `package.json` file also has a `start` script (`"start": "node app.js"`), which Vercel will use to run your application.

 ### 2. Push your Project to a GitHub Repository